reduxjs/react-redux/docs/introduction/getting-started.md

 # Getting Started with React Redux

-[React Redux](https://github.com/reduxjs/react-redux) is the official [React](https://reactjs.org/) binding for [Redux](https://redux.js.org/).
-It lets your React components read data from a Redux store, and dispatch actions to the store to update data.
+[React Redux](https://github.com/reduxjs/react-redux) is the official [React](https://reactjs.org/) UI bindings layer for [Redux](https://redux.js.org/).
+It lets your React components read data from a Redux store, and dispatch actions to the store to update state.

 ## Installation